 In this study, we propose to import automatic recording systems to monitor the bird community in the arctic in IRD area.
 Autonomous recording system has been applied in diverse ecosystems to remotely and non-invasively monitor bird community (Blumstein et al., 2011).
 Species richness, abundance, composition, and other quantitative data can be derived.
 With the permanent recordings, automatic recording systems are proved to have the same or even better detection ability than traditional field survey (Celis‐Murillo et al., 2009).
 Given the progressive vocal activity of the breeding birds in arctic tundra, applying autonomous recordings systems in tundra is promising and will definitely enhance our understanding for the avifauna.

 This study will be the first attempt of applying automatic recording systems in Siberian arctic tundra for monitoring migratory birds.
 By setting up the system, we will examine the bird species richness, abundance and community dynamic in different habitats along the breeding season (i.e., May to July).
-Large area and long-term detection of birds in tundra is not possible with conventional survey methods but can be achieved by the automatic recording system.
+Long-term large habitat detection of birds in tundra is not possible with conventional survey methods, but can be achieved by the automatic recording system.
 We are looking forward to exploring the beauty of avifauna in arctic tundra with bioacoustics.

 Goals and Objectives